corda/corda-docs-portal/content/en/platform/corda/5.0-beta/deploying/troubleshooting/support-bundles.md

 This page describes how to gather the information required by R3 to assist you with troubleshooting in the event of an issue with a Corda deployment on Kubernetes.

-1. Set the Kubernetes context to default to the namespace where Corda is installed.
+1. Set the Kubernetes context to use the namespace where Corda is installed by default.

     ```shell
     kubectl config set-context --current --namespace=$CORDA_NAMESPACE